Getty Images Contributor Agreement v5.1 Fact Sheet

 - What is this Agreement?

 This is our standard Agreement for all contributors who are paid a royalty.
-It’s a worldwide, content-exclusive Agreement that can cover our creative stills, editorial stills and footage collections.
+It’s a worldwide, content-exclusive Agreement that can cover our creative stills, editorial stills and video collections.

 - What rights am I giving you under the terms of the contract?